 Research has shown that children who experience problem-solving activities will have lifelong learning skills.

-This is the last kosha and all about pure joy.
+This is the last Anandamaya kosha and all about pure joy.
 Learning can be joyful and meaningful in itself.

 Why This Matters: Happy children blossom.
 Joyful learning means happy memories that linger throughout one's life.